 Ask Dr. Gourmet

-Hello, I've just been reviewing your site to see whether to include it in our Links We Like.
-We are a UK based nutrition and preventative health advisors so are looking for things which will be of help to UK based folk.
+Hello, I work for a UK based nutrition and preventative health web site, so we are looking to link to other sites which will be of help to UK based folk.
 I really like your site and the concept, but, please, what is "orzo"?
-You have a receipt for it, but I (a pretty experienced cook) haven't heard of it.
-A glimmer of a thought:- is it barley?
+You have a receipt for a Lemon Basil Orzo Salad, but I (a pretty experienced cook) haven't heard of it.
+A glimmer of a thought: is it barley?

-Orzo is the Italian word for barley but the orzo recipe you mention is for the barley shaped pasta known as orzo.
+"Orzo" is indeed the Italian word for barley, but the orzo recipe you mention is for the barley shaped pasta known as orzo.

 Thanks for writing,